giantswarm/docs/src/content/ui-api/gsctl/create-kubeconfig.md

   stored inline in the file.
 To enable this behavior, use the flag `--self-contained` and set it's value to the desired output file path.

-In both cases, a new key pair will be created in your installation, just as it is the case with the [`gsctl create keypair`]({{< relref "/ui-api/gsctl/create-keypair" >}}) command.
+In all cases, a new key pair will be created in your installation, just as it is the case with the [`gsctl create keypair`]({{< relref "/ui-api/gsctl/create-keypair" >}}) command.

 As a prerequisite, you need to be logged in to `gsctl` and you have to be